thiagoharry/weaver-window/README.md

     bool _Wget_screen_resolution(int *resolution_x, int *resolution_y);

-Get the screen resolution and stores in the given pointers.
+Retrieves the screen resolution and stores in the provided pointers.
 If you have more than one screen, this function returns what your system recognizes as the main screen.
 It returns if the operation was successful.

+#### Getting Screen Dot Density (DPI)

+    bool _Wget_screen_dpi(int *dpi_x, int *dpi_y);

+Retrieves the screen dot density, measured in dots per inch (DPI), and stores the values in the provided pointers.
+Returns whether the operation was successful.
+The precision of the values is highly platform-dependent.

 #### Getting Window Size